Moving from developer to business analyst

 a) Good Communication skills as you will have to communicate effectively with the business as well as the IT team

-b) Requirement analysis and modelling skills: This is probably most used and important skill for a business analyst.
+b) Formal business analysis skills: This is probably most used and important skill for a business analyst.
 If you have to transition to a business analyst role, you must learn these.
 In essence, this translate to following:

 c) Functional Knowledge: Functional knowledge refers to the business domain knowledge.
 It is not a must to switch to a business analyst role.
 But it’s an important skill for succeeding as a business analyst.